karmaniket/CarSalesPipeline/readme.md

 ### 1. Configure Your Analysis

-Open `main.py` and edit the parameters at the top to select the country, brand, years, and brands you want to analyze:
+Open `main.py` and edit the parameters at the top to select the country, brand, and years you want to analyze:

 ```python
 COUNTRY = "USA"